Economics, Incentives,

 Leasing vs Buying

-Traditionally leasing hasn't usually been the most economical way to acquire a car, but there are a few reasons why you shouldn't rule it out right away with EVs.
-When you lease a car, usually the leasing agreement states the residual value which is what you would pay at the end of the lease if you would choose to purchase the vehicle at the end of the lease.
-Leasing moves the depreciation risk to the leasing company and since EVs are full of new technology that is advancing fast the depreciation risk can be higher than it used to.
-At the same time, we have to remember that the depreciation risk for the traditional internal combustion engine vehicles is increasing all the time since one day in the near future a majority of people will prefer EVs over traditional cars and that will drop the resale values of relatively new internal combustion engine cars.
-Leasing provides a risk-free opportunity to test new technology for a couple of years without any depreciation risks.
-You can just drop the keys at the end of the lease and see what new and great vehicle is available on the market at that point.
+Traditionally, leasing hasn't been the most economical way to acquire a car, but there are a few reasons why you shouldn't rule it out right away with EVs.
+Leasing moves the depreciation risk to the leasing company, and since EVs are full of new technology that is advancing fast, the depreciation risk can be higher than with traditional cars.
+At the same time, we have to remember that the depreciation risk for traditional internal combustion engine vehicles is increasing all the time.
+This is because in the near future a majority of people will prefer EVs over traditional cars and that will drop the resale values of relatively new internal combustion engine cars.
+Leasing provides a risk-free opportunity to test new technology for a couple of years without depreciation risks.
+You can just drop the keys at the end of the lease and see what new and great vehicle options are available on the market at that point.

-Electrek provides a very useful leasing price list here.
+Electrek provides a very useful leasing price list.